torsteingrindvik/serial-keel/README.md

 ## Serial Keel as a systemd service

 You can setup Serial Keel to run as a systemd service on startup.
-In `scripts/systemd`, you'll find a template `.service` file and a setup script.
+In `scripts/systemd`, you'll find a template `.service` file and an `install_serial_keel.sh` script.

-Running the script for the first time will create a user service with the template file, specified branch (defaults to `main` if not specified) and path to the config file.
+Running the install script with the template file, specified branch (defaults to `main` if not specified) and path to the config file will create a user service.
 It will also build serial-keel and install it.

 You can invoke this script as below:
 ```
-./scripts/systemd/check_and_upgrade_serial_keel.sh <branch-name> <path-to-config-file>
+./scripts/systemd/install_serial_keel.sh <branch-name> <path-to-config-file>
 ```

 - Once done, the serial-keel service should be running.
 Running `systemctl --user status serial-keel.service`